 Scientists have shown the link between UV damage and the significant decrease in and loss of collagen.1 UV rays damage collagen by damaging DNA in the cells that make collagen and also produce free radicals that can damage collagen directly.

 As we age, collagen production starts to dip in most people’s bodies.
 Starting in your late teens or early 20s your collagen decreases about 1% per year (!).
-While everyone’s skin ages differently, basically by the time you are 50 that means that your collagen production can be 30% lower than when you graduated high school.2
+While everyone’s skin ages differently, basically by the time you are 50 that means your collagen production can be 30% lower than when you graduated high school.2

 Regardless of the speed, the process is inevitable.
 When we are young, our bodies produce more collagen than we break down, but as we age the balance of collagen creation and tissue breakdown reverses and we see those signs of aging.

 Without a doubt, smoking (and that includes vaping) causes premature aging.
 The main reason is that smoking damages collagen.
-Smoking causes damage by decreasing the amount of oxygen delivered to the cells which results in causing cell damage and death.
+Smoking causes damage by decreasing the amount of oxygen delivered to the cells which result in causing cell damage and death.
 And that can lead to premature wrinkles.

-Diets That Trigger Inflammation
+Diets that Trigger Inflammation

 We talk a lot about ‘inflammation,’ but there are misunderstandings about what it is.
 Inflammation is a process that our body uses to try to protect itself.
 It can protect us from damage, foreign invaders and help us heal injuries.
 But, when inflammation is an overreaction, it is ‘bad inflammation.’